DPCobb/TynyDebug/readme.md

      id : 999999

 ```
-The messages created by the debugger are the same in the console and in the daily log file.
+The messages created by the debugger is just a simple message that can be output with a message and location.
-#### .msg(msg,loc)
+#### .msg(msg, loc)
 This method acts like more of a traditional console.log.
 It displays a simple message and, if provided, location info.
 This feature and its log can both be turned off.
 The msg information is required and location is not.
 ```
 log.msg('Hello World from app.listen')